techcovered/techcovered.github.io/keep-in-touch/index.markdown

 And also, follow us on Google+:
 [Follow on Google+](http://plus.google.com/+TechcoveredOrg/)

-###Also,

-I do check my emails frequently, so if you have anything important to say or ask, just send me an email at abhilash@techcovered.org
+I also have an email ID.
+If you have anything really important to say or ask, just send me an email at <a href="mailto:abhilash@techcovered.org">abhilash@techcovered.org</a>.